The Annual Reports

 Current Climate: Solar Roofs’ Mainstream Route, Electric Batteries’ Recycling Imperative, And A Chat About Nuclear Energy

 Climate Talks: Sofia Lotto Persio interviews Mycle Schneider.
 Abstract of “Current Climate”, weekly sustainability news published by Forbes. by Sofia Lotto Persio Published 8 January 2022 Hello and welcome to the first Current Climate issue of 2022. [...]
 In Climate Talks, I spoke to Mycle Schneider, lead author of the annual World Nuclear Industry Status Report, about whether nuclear power is truly a sustainable energy source. [...]
-Climate Talks The International Atomic Energy Agency (...)
+Climate Talks The International Atomic (…)

 WNISR